hack-dance/island-ai/public-packages/llm-client/README.md

 ```

 ### Function Calling
 The llm-polyglot library supports function calling for the Anthropic API.
-To use this feature, you need to provide the tool_choice and tools options in the create method:
+To use this feature, you need to provide the tool_choice (optional) and tools options in the create method

+Anthropic does not support the tool_choice option, so this instead appends the instruction to use the provided tool to the latest user message.

 ```typescript
 const completion = await anthropicClient.chat.completions.create({
   model: "claude-3-opus-20240229",